 Antique clocks have a shellac finish.
 You should only use a high quality wax, like Briwax to clean it.
 To apply, use a soft cloth and cover the clock case using circular motions.
 I find it best to wax the case in sections, that way the excess wax is not left on the case for too long.
 After allowing it to dry for a couple minutes, remove the excess wax.
 After all the wax residue has been removed, buff with a new soft cloth.

 The glass can be cleaned with regular household Windex.
 Spray a small amount onto a paper towel and use the paper towel to clean the glass.
 Never spray Windex directly onto the glass because it contains alcohol, which will damage the wood shellac.
 Make your clock's case shine by using the same professional grade wax we use.

 Clock Repair Questions

 We have over thirty years experience repairing and maintaining antique clocks.
-We can also repair your modern or antique grandfather, wall, mantle, fusee, and cuckoo clock.
-Although we specialize in English and Scottish clocks, we are fully capable of repairing most types of clocks.
+We can also repair your modern or antique grandfather, wall, mantle, and fusee.
+Although we specialize in Grandfather clocks, we are fully capable of repairing most types of clocks.
 Unfortunately, we do not repair Atmos clocks or watches.
 If you're not sure about the type of clock you have, please give us a call.